- Can You Exercise Your Dog With Diarrhea?

 In addition to diarrhea, small intestine problems often result in vomiting (which may lead to dehydration) and fat loss (lack of nutrients).

-Maintaining your dog’s hydration is really important.
-You may offer your dog rice water throughout this period.
+Maintaining your dog’s hydration is important, and you may offer your dog rice water throughout this period.

-Rice water has the advantage over plain water.
-It may aid digestion, relieve gas and bloating, supply vital minerals, and give energy via carbs.
+Rice water has the advantage over plain water as it may aid digestion, relieve gas and bloating, supply vital minerals, and give energy via carbs.

 6. Exercise Makes A Dog’s Diarrhea Severe